aanastasiou/springboard/README.md

 ## Improvements (?)

-1. Ensure tha the symbol under definition is not used in its own definition.
+1. Ensure that the symbol under definition is not used in its own definition.
    - At the moment this leads to infinite recursion

-2. Reference the code section (`main()`) of each imported module to be able to re-use it.
-   - The idea here is to re-use symbols but also have earlier defined "main" code prepare the state of the main memory.

-3. Allow complete/partial redefinition of a symbol:
+2. Allow complete/partial redefinition of a symbol:
    - `:` define symbol (if it already exists, throws error)
    - `::` re-define symbol (if it already exists, the code it resolves to gets completely replaced, otherwise, throw undefined error)
    - `:=` extend symbol (if it already exists, the code it resolves to is extended, otherwise, throw undefined error)